If you have a log file from a car, then simply drag and drop it anywhere on this website to instantly view a graph like the one below. That's it!

 - No weld pinhole leaks and cracks.

 - Smaller exhaust volume means quicker boost response.
-Strong Low-RPM torque why people love driving TDIs (aside from great fuel economy, of course!).
+Strong Low-RPM torque is why people love driving TDIs (aside from great fuel economy, of course!).

 - Lower cost without compromises.